 After the loss, she stood up and carried the Versace legacy

 Donatella realized that life had to go on, even without her brother, Gianni.
 Besides, Gianni had told her that if anything ever happened to him, she was to take the reins of the Versace empire.
 So she did!
-A mere three months after Gianni’s death, Donatella presented a ready-to-wear collection, and in the spring of 1998, her first mainline collection debuted to rave reviews.
+A mere three months after Gianni’s death, Donatella presented a ready-to-wear collection.
+Then, in the spring of 1998, her first mainline collection debuted to rave reviews.

-Fast-forward to the present-day; Donatella is now the Vice-President of the Versace Group and the Chief Designer, overseeing a dozen collections every year.
-The Versace Group has expanded under Donatella’s influence to include Palazzo Versace, a line of luxurious hotels with locations in Australia and Dubai as well as perfume lines, and the luxury clothing brand, the Versace itself.
+Fast-forward to the present-day; Donatella is now the Vice-President of the Versace Group and the Chief Designer of Versace.
+Now, she’s overseeing a dozen collections every year.
+The Versace Group has expanded under Donatella’s influence to include Palazzo Versace.
+This is a line of luxurious hotels with locations in Australia and Dubai as well as perfume lines.
+Of course, followed by the luxury clothing brand, Versace itself.
 As we know, the brand’s label is the Medusa, which we can recognize on any Versace piece.
 The other two really common things we can notice on the Versace designs are the pattern lines that are commonly used, as well as the gold color.

 Donatella Versace’s children and family

 Let’s have a quick look into her life as well, besides the business.
 As we know, Donatella has two children with Paul Beck, an American and former model.

 Donatella Versace’s daughter, Allegra, born in 1986, and Daniel, born in 1989.
 As Gianni Versace had no children, he left the majority of his assets to Donatella’s daughter, his niece Allegra Versace.
 On her eighteenth birthday, she inherited 700 hundred million USD, plus several of her uncle’s palatial estates.
 Allegra also stands to inherit the Versace Group.
 To his nephew Daniel, Gianni bequeathed his rare artwork collection.